isb-cgc/readthedocs/docs/source/sections/About-ISB-CGC.rst

 **************************
 About the ISB-CGC Platform
 **************************
-*Democratizing access to cancer data in the cloud*

 The ISB Cancer Genomics Cloud (ISB-CGC) is one of three `National Cancer Institute (NCI) Cloud Resources <https://datascience.cancer.gov/data-commons/cloud-resources>`_ tasked with bringing cancer data and computation power together through cloud platforms.
 It is a collaboration between the `Institute for Systems Biology <https://isbscience.org/>`_ (ISB) and `General Dynamics Information Technology Inc. <https://www.gdit.com/>`_ (GDIT).
 Since starting in 2014 as part of NCI’s Cloud Pilot Resource initiative, ISB-CGC has provided access to increasing amounts of cancer data in the cloud.